BFang-Overflow/Figure-Case-Study/IMU Subsystem Automation Test Design Doc.md

     design margins and the hardware has been validated for basic operations.
     **Assumption-2** The IMU is a stand alone in house control unit with its own MCU and it implements standrad protocols on top of the RS-422 interface.
 The IMU firmware is also regression target.
-    **Assumption-3** The IMU is a MEMS type IMU in this applicaiton without magnetometer.
+    **Assumption-3** The IMU is a Silicon MEMS type IMU in this applicaiton without magnetometer.
 Otherwise further environment control measures are needed.
     **Assumption-4** The IMU has on board temperature sense and well defined calibration routines.
     **Assumption-5** DUT and test set up has been checked for worksmanship and build to print.